 Like to read good biography?
 Check out Great biographies I’ve reviewed: my 10 favorites.

 You may enjoy browsing through 20 top nonfiction books about history plus 80 other good books.

-If you enjoy reading history in fictional form, check out 20 most enlightening historical novels (plus dozens of runners-up) and The 10 best novels about World War II (plus 19 runners-up).
+If you enjoy reading history in fictional form, check out 20 most enlightening historical novels (plus dozens of runners-up) and The 10 best novels about World War II (with 40 runners-up).